codio/site/source/docs/teacher/special/crunch.html.md

 Click on the '+' to add a new instruction.

 ## Instructions
-Codio comes with a good base set of instructions.
+Crunch comes with a good base set of instructions.
 To see the full set of instructions, along with explanations for each one, add a new line as explained above.
 You can then scroll through the list of available instructions.
 There is also a complete Lexicon available.
 Go to `Tools>Lexicon` and select the 'Crunch' option to search.

 The following instructions are not available in Little Man Computer and provide a more complete experience.